 Chester Zoo is home to more than 27,000 animals made up from nearly 600 different species, many of which are endangered in the wild and is the UK’s most visited wildlife charity.

 Keen to inspire more young people to take up a career in conservation, the zoo has teamed up with DCG to firstly manage the recruitment of 14 apprentices and then provide full accreditation for the scheme, including all formal training elements and assessment.

 More than 500 people applied for the different roles on offer – zookeeper, aquarist, horticulturalist and animal and plant logistics – and DCG’s dedicated apprenticeship recruitment team handled the whole recruitment process.

 As the apprentices start their new roles, they will be supported throughout the two-year programme by the DCG assessor team who will visit on-site.

 Chester Zoo’s Director of People and Culture, Zoe McEvoy, explained: “We’re incredibly proud to offer these new apprenticeship programmes, which aim to provide people in our local communities with a paid career route into conservation.

-“This is a really exciting opportunity for 14 apprentices to join our talented animal and plant teams and become part of our charitable effort to prevent extinction.
+“This is a really exciting opportunity for 14 apprentices to become part of our charitable effort to prevent extinction.

 “They’ll also work alongside our new Conservation Training Academy, which will enable and inspire 5,000 conservationists to deliver positive change for wildlife over the next 10 years.